 Carrying a million dollars these days has to be done with $100 bills, and if you know your math, you know that you’ll need 10,000 of them.
 To break it down even further, the small stacks of money you see at banks hold 100 bills, so 100 stacks of $100 bills ($10,000 each stack) contain your million.
 This amount of money can usually be carried in a briefcase and is relative to the graphic below.
 Not as impressive as you might think.

-Moving up the ladder, $1 billion dollars is a lot more daunting.
-There are 1,000 million in a billion and unless you have an 18 wheeler to haul it around in, transporting the money can be quite a problem.
-You remember those same $10,000 stacks?
+Moving up the ladder, 1 billion dollars is a lot more daunting.
+There are 1,000 million in a billion and unless you have an 18-wheeler to haul it around in, transporting the money can be quite a problem.
+Do you remember those same $10,000 stacks?
 Well in order to create $1 billion, you’ll need 100,000 of them.
-Using the same dude in the graphic above, this is how $1 billion would look like if you we’re staring it right in the face.
+Using the same dude in the graphic above, this is what $1 billion would look like if you were staring it right in the face.